Prestigious prize to unlock education potential

 As one of five finalists, VSO's partner, onebillion has been granted $1m to develop and test its software further through field trials.

-Then, in 2019, one team will become the overall winner of the Global Learning XPRIZE.
-The $10m prize money is designed to be used to scale and employ the winner’s technology across the globe.
+Then, in 2019, onebillion won the Global Learning XPRIZE.
+The prize money will be used to scale and employ the winner’s technology across the globe.